We like the sound of the words “clothing optional“. It has something gentle, something soft…

 There are different types of nudists.
 For some it’s a very personal thing, they want to be able to do whatever they want to do naked.
 No matter whether the others are also naked or clothed.
 But for others it’s more a social thing.
 They feel completely comfortable in a place where everyone is naked, but as soon as there are also clothed people around they start feeling uncomfortable.
 They feel too exposed.

 Many nudists complain about voyeurs on nude beaches.
-“Textiles” who accidentally walk by… twice… three times.
+Textiles who accidentally walk by… twice… three times.
 Others who sit at the end of the beach having a complete overview but keeping their bathing suits on.
 And then the ones with the sunglasses…

-We heard stories about clothing optional beaches where the number of clothed people is higher than the number of nudists.
+We heard stories about clothing optional beaches where the number of clothed people is much higher than the number of nudists.

-We don’t think we would feel 100% comfortable in those places either.
+We’re not sure if we would feel 100% comfortable in those places either.